 What exactly is a “grommet”?
-Maybe you're thinking it's one half of that iconic clay-mation duo, but that would be “Wallace and Gromit.”
+Maybe you're thinking it's one half of a particular iconic clay-mation duo.
 The actual definition is pretty open-ended: it's basically any ring or edge strip inserted into a hole through thin material.
 From the eyelets in your shoes that the laces pass through, to the rings in your shower curtain that the hooks slide through, grommets are all around and serve a variety of purposes.

 The primary function of a desk grommet is to cover up the sharp edges on wood, metal, and glass desk cutouts, so that computer and phone wires can travel through them without being abraded or cut.
 If protection is the reason why you're looking to purchase a grommet (or several), then you can opt for pretty much any style you want, since as we just stated that's pretty much their main deal.